Lgx521/LiDAR_Mobile_robot/README.md

 **Get started**:
 Notice:
-- Ensure the laptop and esp32 are connected to same Wi-Fi.
+- Ensure the laptop and ESP32 are connected to same Wi-Fi.
 - `wifi.py` is the MicroPython script running on ESP32.
-- `wifi_receive_virtual_serial` is the Python script running on laptop.
+- `wifi_receive_virtual_serial.py` is the Python script running on laptop.
-- Only send data when the esp32 receiced uart data.
+- Only send data when the ESP32 receiced uart data.

 Steps to implement, in `Ubuntu20.04`:
 - Upload `wifi.py` to ESP32, change the wifi condition variable's name of `SSID` and `PASSWARD`.